35% off your first session or package Code: READYTOTHRIVEGet Started

 “Laughter is the best medicine” is a phrase that has been around for a long time.
 Unlike many of the “old wives’ tales” that get passed down from generation to generation, however, this one is actually true.
 Research has shown that there are significant benefits of laughter, particularly when it comes to mental health.

 Adults, however, don’t laugh as much as they should, and so miss out on many of the benefits of laughter.
-To put this into perspective, children laugh up to 400 times a day, whilst adults on average laugh only 15 times a day.
+To put this into perspective, children laugh up to 400 times a day, while adults on average laugh only 15 times a day.
 It’s important, therefore, to understand the benefits of laughter, and why it’s vital that we find ways to increase the amount of laughter in our daily lives.

 There are incredible mental benefits of laughter, and these go far beyond simply reducing stress levels.
 In fact, laughter can help people to heal from mental health difficulties, and even prevent further episodes of mental illness.